Fishing for Stripers, Never a Boring Adventure

 Don’t ignore one of the most important pieces of gear in your tackle box – your fishing line.
 Make sure you have a good, strong line to catch that big striper (12 – 40 pounds test depending on conditions).
 Test your knots with strong, steady pulls, and look for any possible breaking points.
 You can use mono but I like braided lines because they are strong while thin, and they let me instantly feel the hit from the fish.

 There are different rigs that can be used for striped bass fishing, but the most common usually consist of a large sinker that is attached to a slider with a 2-3 ft. leader in the 30-60 lbs range. and a 5/0 to 7/0 J/bait holder hook.
 Some folks prefer circle hooks to avoid the chance of gut-hooking the fish.
 Whether you are wading up a crystal clear creek or trolling a sparkling lake, searching for striped bass can be a wonderful way to spend the day enjoying the outdoors.

 While you can certainly catch plenty of fish with lures, In my opinion, live bait works best when fishing for big stripers.
 The best baits are what the fish have available to them locally.
 Clams, sea worms, live or dead bunker, mackerel or porgy and, of course, the go-to striper bait, live eels!

 Striped Bass Flavor And Cooking

 Stripers are known for their firm texture, moist, flaky white meat, and mild flavor.
-They also tend to be a lean fish that can be deep-fried, baked, broiled, blackened or grilled.
+They also tend to be a lean fish that can be deep-fried, baked, broiled, blackened, grilled or smoked.